risingwavelabs/risingwave/docs/state-store-overview.md

 ### Read Path

-To read from Hummock, we need a ***version*** (a consistent state of list of SSTs we can read) and and ***epoch*** to generate a consistent read snapshot.
+To read from Hummock, we need a ***version*** (a consistent state of list of SSTs we can read) and ***epoch*** to generate a consistent read snapshot.
 To avoid RPC with Hummock manager in every user read, the Hummock client will cache a most recent ***version*** locally.
 Local version will be updated when 1) client initiates a write batch and 2) background refresher triggers.

 For every read operation (scan, get), we will first select SSTs that might contain a key.